-The declaration is also asking the donor to confirm that they understand that they will have needed to have paid enough income tax in the tax year the claim is being made to cover all the tax that is being claimed by charities from their gift aided donations for that tax year and that if they haven’t it is their responsibility to pay the difference.
+The declaration is also asking the donor to confirm that they understand that they will have needed to have paid enough income tax, for the tax year in which the claim is being made, to cover all the tax that is being claimed by charities from their gift aided donations.
+If they haven’t it is their responsibility to pay the difference.
 For example:

 You make 10 donations to 10 different charities totalling £1,000 and have gift aided those donations.
-Those charities will claim a total of £250.00 of tax you have paid from the HMRC, if however you have not paid that much Income and/or Capital Gains tax HMRC as saying it is your responsibility to pay the difference to HMRC.
+Those charities will claim a total of £250.00 of tax you have paid from the HMRC.
+If however you have not paid that much Income and/or Capital Gains tax, it is your responsibility to pay the difference to HMRC.

 I support a number of causes – who can claim Gift Aid?